Veterinary internal medicine involves treating diseases and disorders of animals' internal systems.

 Your pet's health is our highest priority.

-If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced specialist internal medicine vet near Las Vegas.
+If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced veterinary internal medicine specialist near Las Vegas.

 We support our comprehensive approach to dog and cat internal medicine with advanced testing, imaging and other diagnostic procedures.